 Each quarter, the beginning class kicks off with a brief history of fencing and a look at some fascinating, old-fashioned weapons.
 Then we progressively introduce the core footwork moves, point control and basic parries.
 Soon, we're on to the foil right-of-way rules and bouts!
 Often, the beginning class ends on an exciting note when students get to try electric scoring equipment for the first time.

 As in the beginning class, every intermediate/advanced session begins with a collective footwork warm-up.
-However, after footwork, many advanced fencers peel off for electric bouting, while the intermediate fencers study technique through drills.
-Toward the end of a session, the intermediate fencers may join the advanced group on the electric strips, or they may enjoy standard bouts, whether directed or "round robin" style.
+After footwork, many advanced fencers peel off for electric bouting, while the intermediate fencers study technique through drills.
+Toward the end of a session, the intermediate fencers may join the advanced group on the electric strips, or they may enjoy standard bouts, either directed or "round robin" style.

 Foil is our official instructional focus in all classes.
 But advanced fencers are often delighted to introduce intermediate fencers to the épée and saber (more opponents for them!).